 Step Three: Getting the Right Support in Place

 Mainstream colleges have a responsibility to provide the right support for you so you can get the most out of your education.
 However, this support may not always be immediately available.
-It might also require some additional research and inquiries to your preferred college to get the answers you need.
+Or it might require additional research and inquiries to your preferred college to get the answers you need.
+Read on for more information on getting the right support in place and what that looks like.

-QTVI support
+QTVI Support

 You may already be familiar with the role of a Qualified Teacher of Children and Young People with Vision Impairment (QTVI).
-If you are still unsure, they essentially support with the development and education of blind and partially sighted learners.
+If you are still unsure, they support with the development and education of blind and partially sighted learners.
+If you already have a QTVI, you may be assigned a new person to support you as you transition into college.
+Your QTVI will:

 • Complete a report on how best to support your education within mainstream college.
 The college will then decide what support they will put in place for you.